 Unrealistic goals, vague promises to stakeholders, and uncoordinated efforts in expectation of alignment don’t work.
 Truly strategic organizations don’t operate on faith or hope for accidents to bring them success; they coordinate their effort behind their big goals and make them happen as best they can against the backdrop of uncertainty and reality through which they must slog.
 The Seahawks had plenty of slogging to do in the NFC championship, but they also knew that they could beat Green Bay because they had practiced it.
 They moved past the moment of adversity and executed well on all the little things that make the strategy real.
 That gave them a fighting chance.
 Of course, luck isn’t out completely because strategy doesn’t include winning a coin flip, but it does involve the day-after-day practice of making sure a jump ball is yours and not the other guys.

 Super Bowl XLIX

-I look forward to Super Bowl XLIX because the Patriots are also strategic, and if you watch carefully you will be able to see which team executes their strategy better, and even which strategy is better — because just making strategic choices doesn’t mean that one strategy can’t be triumphant over another — in studying each other, practicing for uncertainty, or creating it — strategy too gets adjusted to meet the real world challenges.
-There is no better real world example of strategy, good or bad, than watching American football.
-Like an artificial life program that accelerates evolution, football is a 60 minute acceleration of principals of strategy played out.
+I look forward to Super Bowl XLIX because the Patriots are also strategic.
+If you watch carefully, you will be able to see which team executes their strategy better, and even which strategy is better — because just making strategic choices doesn’t mean that one strategy can’t be triumphant over another — in studying each other, practicing for uncertainty, or creating it — strategy to gets adjusted to meet the real-world challenges.
+There is no better real-world example of strategy, good or bad than watching American football.
+Like an artificial life program that accelerates evolution, football is a 60-minute acceleration of principals of strategy played out.
 No lecture on strategy by anyone will ever beat football on any given Sunday.